ALW-N/Mapty/README.md

 About The Project
 Product Name Screen Shot

+                                                                  About The Project
 Mapty is a vanilla JavaScript application that interacts with the Leaflet library and display Map.
 This app uses modern JavaScript tools, such as Webpack to bundle the modules, and Babel to convert ES6, ES7 and ES8 back to ES5.
 The user can add workouts for running and cycling and these are stored via local storage.

                                                                       Built With
 This app is built with pure vanilla JavaScript along with HTML and SCSS.
 It uses webpack as module bundler and NPM as package manager.
 HTML
 SCSS
 JavaScript
 Webpack
 NPM
                                                                     Getting Started
 To get started with project just simply fork this repo or download locally on your System.

 To get a local copy up and running follow these simple example steps.

                                                                     Prerequisites
 Start with the latest version of NPM to avoid any errors:

 npm